Football at the 1976 Summer Olympics – Men's European Qualifiers

-The European Qualifiers for men's football competitions at the 1976 Summer Olympics to be held in Monreal.
+The European Qualifiers for men's football competitions at the 1976 Summer Olympics to be held in Montreal.

 Beside the already qualified Poland as the holders, the European countries obtained 4 additional spots in the Olympic football tournament.
 These four spots were contested by 20 countries.

 This qualification competition was split in two parts.
 Four countries were selected to bypass the first round among which were: France, Iceland, Austria and Turkey.
 The 16 other countries were paired in 8 play-off matchups, winners of which would advance to the second round.

 In the second round the eight teams were joined with the four teams that received bye in the first round and placed in 4 groups of 3.
 All groups used the double round-robin format to determine a group winner which would qualify for each of the European 4 spots.